Lions 2013: Australia's Kurtley Beale doubtful for series

 Beale's last incident saw him suspended following an altercation with Rebels captain Gareth Delve and team-mate Cooper Vuna on the team bus following a 64-7 defeat against the Sharks in Durban in March.

-takes place on June 22 in Brisbane before matches in Melbourne and Sydney.
+The first Lions Test takes place on June 22 in Brisbane before matches in Melbourne and Sydney.